 Termination due to Death or Disability.
 If Mr. Oliviero's employment terminates as a result of his death or "disability" (as defined in the Employment Agreement), then he (or his estate, if applicable) will receive continuation of his then-current base salary for 4 months, payable in accordance with our normal payroll practices.

 Employment Arrangement with Mr. Gray

-Mr. Gray does not have an employment agreement, and his base salary is \$170,000.
+Mr. Gray does not have an employment agreement.
+Mr. Gray's base salary for 2019 was \$185,000.

 Annual Incentive Bonus